Neuron Compiler FAQs¶

 Models with control-flow and dynamic shapes are not supported.
 You will need to partition the model using the framework prior to compilation.
 See the Neuron Compiler.

 The compiler and runtime are committed to maintaining compatibility for major version releases with each other.
 The versioning is defined as major.minor, with compatibility for all versions with the same major number.
 If the versions mismatch, an error notification is logged and the load will fail.
 This will then require the model to be recompiled.

-Q: I have a NEFF binary, how can I tell which compiler version generated it?
-We will bring a utility out to help with this soon.
+generated it?** We will bring a utility out to help with this soon.